 - Global Sources Fashion Show, April 27-30

-- Grand Hyatt Hong Kong – The Grand Hyatt Hong Kong is perfectly situated between the Hong Kong Convention and Exhibition Center for trade shows during the day and the Wan Chai area for dinner and drinks at night.
-Not only is the hotel conveniently located, but also offers luxurious amenities and first-class facilities.
+- Grand Hyatt Hong Kong – The Grand Hyatt Hong Kong is perfectly situated between the Hong Kong Convention and Exhibition Center for trade shows during the day and the Wan Chai area for dinner and drinks in the evening.
+Not only is the hotel conveniently located, it also offers luxurious amenities and first-class facilities.
 Check out their Kaetsu Japanese restaurant or Grand Hyatt Steakhouse for dinner after the fair.

-- Novotel Citygate Hong Kong – For business travelers who wish to be located close to the airport as opposed to the fair, the Novotel Citygate Hong Kong is the most modern of the options that surround Hong Kong International Airport.
+- Novotel Citygate Hong Kong – For business travelers who wish to be located close to the airport as opposed to the fair, the Novotel Citygate Hong Kong is the most modern option surrounding the Hong Kong International Airport.
 They offer two restaurants as well as a swimming pool and gym.

-- The Peninsula – No list of hotels in Hong Kong could be complete without at least some mention of The Peninsula.
+The Peninsula – No list of hotels in Hong Kong would be complete without mention of The Peninsula!
 Since opening in 1928, the hotel has been steeped in the history of Hong Kong and has become one of its most iconic landmarks.
-The Peninsula oozes luxury and class, from its colonial exterior to its Michelin-star restaurants and its fleet of Rolls Royce cars.
+The Peninsula oozes luxury and class, from its colonial exterior, its Michelin-star restaurants, and its fleet of Rolls Royce cars.

 - Braza – Arguably the best Churrascaria outside of Brazil, Braza offers the finest cuts of barbecued meats alongside a first class counter of salads and cold cuts.

-- dragon-i – By night, dragon-i is one of Lan Kwai Fong’s hippest clubs, but by day it is transformed into a restaurant serving authentic Cantonese cuisine.
-At lunchtime, customers can enjoy all-you-can-eat Dim Sum along with some Japanese specialties.
+- dragon-i – By night, dragon-i is one of Lan Kwai Fong’s hippest clubs, but by day it’s transformed into a restaurant serving authentic Cantonese cuisine.
+At lunchtime, customers can enjoy an all-you-can-eat Dim Sum along with some Japanese specialties.

-- Bombay Dreams – Hong Kong is host to a wide range of Indian restaurants, but Bombay Dreams is considered by many to be the finest.
-The restaurant boasts an impressive a la carte menu in the evenings, but at lunchtime, customers can enjoy a buffet that includes a wide choice of curries.
+- Bombay Dreams – Hong Kong is host to a vast number of Indian restaurants, but Bombay Dreams is considered by many to be the finest.
+The restaurant boasts an impressive a la carte menu in the evenings, but at lunchtime, customers can enjoy a buffet that includes a wide assortment of curries.

 - Tango Steakhouse – When it comes to steaks, there is plenty of healthy competition in Hong Kong for which is the best steakhouse in the city.
-Possibly the strongest contender is this place, located just a 10-minute walk from the center of Lan Kwai Fong.
+Possibly the strongest contender, Tango is located just 10-minutes walk from the center of Lan Kwai Fong.

 - Bread Street Kitchen & Bar – A Gordon Ramsey restaurant, it serves up traditional English dishes and a variety of original signature cocktails, which lives up to the hype of its celebrity chef owner.